Xilinx/Containerization/README.md

-# Nimbix Container Flow for Library and Application
+# Nimbix Container Creation Flow for Library and Application

 This project provides script to build Docker Application (image) for Nimbix Jarvice platform.